psb1558/Cerne-font/README.md

 Check out the [specimen page](https://psb1558.github.io/Cerne-font/), where you can enter a text of your choice, switch back and forth between modern and historical mode, and play with the colors.
-If you’re curious about how a font like this works, read [How Cerne Emulates a Handwritten Script](https://psb1558.github.io/Cerne-font/howitworks.html)
+If you’re curious about how a font like this works, read [How Cerne Emulates a Handwritten Script](https://psb1558.github.io/Cerne-font/howitworks.html).

 The font will come in two versions: a compact webfont (woff2) with a COLR table, usable in all major browsers, and a desktop version (otf) with both COLR and SVG tables, usable in LibreOffice, Microsoft Word, the Adobe Creative Suite, and most other software supporting color fonts.
-The font will also work in apps that do not support color, but the colors will not show.
+The font will also work in apps that do not support color: they will treat it like an ordinary font.

 There will also be a companion font containing selected decorative capitals from the manuscript.

-The current version is a beta, version 0.012, neither complete nor guaranteed to be stable.
+The current version is a beta, version 0.014, neither complete nor guaranteed to be stable.
 ETA for an initial release: late summer 2021.